 As you look at different plans, ask these questions:

-If you're helping someone enroll who is on a budget or a fixed income, you may want to consider a Medicare Advantage plan.
+If you are helping someone enroll who is on a budget or a fixed income, you may want to consider a Medicare Advantage plan.
 Medicare Advantage plans typically include drug coverage and fixed copayments which can help you estimate monthly costs.
 CarePlus offers Medicare Advantage plans.

-Find out which drugs the person you're helping takes, including generic and brand names, the dosage, how often each one is taken, and how their prescriptions are filled.
+Find out which drugs the person you are helping takes, including generic and brand names, the dosage, how often each one is taken, and where their prescriptions are filled.
 Make a list so you can identify any cost-saving opportunities as you determine which plan is right based on the person's financial needs.

-Will the person you're helping to enroll in a Medicare Advantage plan agree to choose a primary care physician (PCP) from a network of Medicare-approved providers?
+Will the person you are helping to enroll in a Medicare Advantage plan agree to choose a Primary Care Physician (PCP) from a defined network of providers?
 A CarePlus Medicare Advantage plan could be a good fit.

-Make sure the person you're helping doesn't already have prescription drug coverage as good as Medicare through a former employer or other health insurance plan; otherwise the Medicare beneficiary may automatically forfeit that other coverage if the person enrolls in a Medicare Advantage plan.
-Ask about any current monthly plan premium and if anyone, such as a former employer or Medicaid, helps with paying part of the premium.
+Make sure the person you are helping doesn't already have prescription drug coverage as good as Medicare through an employer or other health insurance plan; otherwise the Medicare beneficiary may automatically lose that other coverage if the person enrolls in a Medicare Advantage Prescription Drug plan.
+Ask about any current monthly plan premium and if anyone, such as an employer or Medicaid, helps with paying part of the premium.